 Primitive 20 single sites North Twin Lake Campground features vault toilet, picnic tables, RV dump site, and free boat ramp.
 Reservation can be made through Recreation.gov.

 North Twin Lake is a great swimming spot with a comfortable temperature in mid-summer.
-The water warms up to 75F in July at the shallow lake areas.
+The water warms up to 75°F in July in shallow areas of the lake.
 The water is blue and clear.
-There is a small sand/grass beach at the shallow north shore with the primitive boat ramp.
+There is a small sand and grass beach at the shallow north shore with the primitive boat ramp.
 The sand-bottom swimming area is great for wading and swimming.

-Oregon Department of Fish and Wildlife stocks the lake by rainbow trout during May and June.
+Oregon Department of Fish and Wildlife stocks the lake with rainbow trout during May and June.
 Average rainbow trout caught at the lake ranges from 8 to 12 inches in length.
-During cold time of the year, the best fishing is in the shallower water.
+During cold times of the year, the best fishing is in the shallower water.
 Deeper areas that lie at the west shore are the best for warmer months.

-All methods of fishing works well.
+All methods of fishing work well.
 Use bait, flies, or lures.
-The best bait fishing for the deeper holes is red eggs, power bait, worms and marshmallows.
+The best bait fishing for the deeper holes is red eggs, power bait, worms, and marshmallows.
 Spin anglers can use Rooster Tails cast and retrieved or trolled.

 Fly fishing with flies from mayflies, caddis, damsels, and flying ants near the shore is also effective.